Miller Analogies Test

 There is no penalty for guessing on the MAT.
 It is best to answer the easier items first and then review the ones that are more difficult marking an answer for each question.
 Score reports are sent to the examinee and to the designated institutions by the Psychological Corporation approximately three to four weeks after the test.

 The test is given in the Testing Center in Room 498 of the Student Services Building by appointment.
 Candidates must register and pay for the exam at least one day in advance.
-This can be done over the phone with a credit card by calling (801) 581-8733.
-The cost of the test is $70.00.
-On the day of the test, candidates must provide photo identification, such as a drivers license, passport, etc.
+This can be done online with a credit card by clicking here.
+On the day of the test, candidates must provide photo identification, such as a drivers license, passport, etc. They must almost know the name of the institutions to which they intend to apply, as well as the name of their intended major.

 Study materials are available in most major bookstores, including the University of Utah Bookstore.
 The Marriott Library also contains printed study material, as well as a video in the Multi-Media Center.